RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 * (2) Original Image Path

-  Select any folder within the Joomla reachable folder system.
+  Select any folder within the Joomla! reachable folder system.
   You may choose a different folder when you don't show the original images by setting the "Popup style to none" in Configuration -> Tab "display" -> section "Image display".
 This makes it harder for any user to guess the origin folder to download the original image with big size and good quality .

 * (3) Display Image Path

-  .
+  Select any folder within the Joomla! reachable folder system for the resized displayed images.

 * (4) Thumb Path

-  .
+  Select any folder within the Joomla! reachable folder system for the thumb images.

 ##### Future folder structure (2018.07.22)

 Actually all images of a certain type are kept in one folder.
 This limits its use as the amount of files per folder is limited.
 It may limited to 60000 files on older systems and on around 4 Gbyte files on newer.
 Anyhow the system catches performance issues after too many files in one.

-The development team aims for folder per gallery so other slideshows may benefit from this too.
+The development team aims for folder per gallery so other slide shows may benefit from this too.

 ---
 #### Images: Comments

+Comments are activated in configuration under Tab "Display -> section "Image display"

 ![Image manipulation](https://github.com/RSGallery2/RSGallery2_Project/blob/master/Documentation/Images/config.image.comments.png?raw=true)